The-Marcy-Lab-School/CLI-Task-Manager/README.md

 * The `isComplete` value is a boolean, but we could also have represented it with the numbers `0` (incomplete) and `1` (complete) or as the strings `"complete"` and `"incomplete"`.
 Why is a boolean the most appropriate data type for `isComplete`?
 * Each task is an object with properties `description` and `isComplete`.
 Suppose we instead represented each task with an array with two values like this: `['walk the dog', false]`?
 What makes an object better suited to representing a task than an array?
+* In `menu.js`, the user's chosen task number `taskChoice` is converted to a number using the `Number` casting function.
+Why is this done?
+What happens if this type conversion is removed?

 **My Notes:**